canyakora1/AWS-Cloud-projects-Zero-to-Hero/level-one/aws-account-creation.md

 **But I'll be showcasing how to protect the root account and create an IAM user that would be used in our demos.**

-After creating your AWS account, to IAM [Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)
+After creating your AWS account, Go to IAM [Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)

 ## Identity and Access Management
 AWS Identity and Access Management (IAM) is a service provided by Amazon Web Services (AWS) that allows you to manage access to your AWS resources securely.
 IAM enables you to control who can access your AWS resources (authentication) and what actions they can perform on those resources (authorization).